 Different applications call for different parameter sets:

-Confirm the full parameter list you need before choosing an instrument — a single multi-parameter meter may cover several needs at once, or you may need dedicated instruments per parameter depending on required precision.
-It is worth being thorough at this stage rather than starting with an obvious short list and adding parameters later — discovering a missing parameter requirement after an instrument has already been purchased often means a second purchase, when a slightly more capable multi-parameter instrument specified upfront could have covered the full requirement from the start.
+Confirm the full parameter list you need before choosing an instrument.
+A single multi-parameter meter may cover several needs at once, or you may need dedicated instruments per parameter depending on required precision.
+It's worth being thorough at this stage rather than starting with an obvious short list and adding parameters later, since discovering a missing requirement after purchase often means a second purchase, when a slightly more capable multi-parameter instrument specified upfront could have covered the full requirement from the start.

 Step 2: Decide field, lab, or online

-Many organisations end up needing more than one category — a treatment plant with online instruments for process control, plus a benchtop unit for verification and less frequent parameters, plus a portable meter for field checks around the site.
-Rather than defaulting to whichever category is most familiar, it helps to map each specific testing need against these three categories individually, since a single "one instrument fits everything" purchase often ends up compromising on at least one use case.
+Many organisations end up needing more than one category: a treatment plant with online instruments for process control, plus a benchtop unit for verification and less frequent parameters, plus a portable meter for field checks.
+Rather than defaulting to whichever category is most familiar, map each specific testing need against these three categories individually, since a single "one instrument fits everything" purchase often ends up compromising on at least one use case.

 Step 3: Check if a specific method is required

 If your results feed into a regulatory report or a contractual specification, confirm whether a specific approved test method is mandated.
-This can determine both the instrument and the reagent set you need — it's worth confirming before purchase rather than discovering a mismatch after results are already in question.
-Where a specific method is mandated, it is also worth checking whether the method has any sample preparation, holding time, or preservation requirements that need to be built into your sampling procedure, since even the right instrument and reagent combination will not produce a defensible result if the sample itself was not collected or handled according to the method's requirements.
+This can determine both the instrument and the reagent set you need, worth confirming before purchase rather than discovering a mismatch after results are already in question.
+Where a specific method is mandated, also check whether it has any sample preparation, holding time, or preservation requirements that need to be built into your sampling procedure, since even the right instrument and reagent combination will not produce a defensible result if the sample itself was not collected or handled correctly.

 Quick decision summary